-Time will tell, but the dynamic of bail outs and what is being required in return appears to be changing, meantime – watch your short Euro trades.
+Time will tell, but the dynamic of bailouts and what requires in return appears to change, In the meantime – watch your short Euro trades.

 So headlines aside, what does all this really mean for trades?

-Well markets have sold down – a good thing – in response to these events.
-This sell down, in our view, has shaken the less confident out, and is providing a second opportunity to get back into the market, for those who hesitated over the past three or four months.
+Well, markets have sold down – a good thing – in response to these events.
+This sell down, in our view, has shaken the less confidence out.
+And is providing a second opportunity to get back into the market.
+For those who hesitated over the past three or four months.
 Where to invest next becomes the question.

-As I write, I note that we have put out more than a 150 trades, trade adjustments and close outs in the stock and options space, since the start of January, including covered calls, calendar spreads and ETF positions so there are plenty of opportunities out there for stock and options traders.
+As I write, I note that we have put out more than 150 trades.
+The trade adjustments and closeouts in the stock and options space, since the start of January.
+Including covered calls, calendar spreads.
+And ETF positions so there are plenty of opportunities out there for stock and options traders.

 “Ground Control to Major Tom, Take your protein pills and put your helmet on…”